 Her special area of interest is Multisite, a topic on which she’s authored two eBooks.

 Mika is a regular speaker at WordCamps.
-Last week she presented in Portland, where she combined her love of WordPress support with her obvious love of role-playing games in “Rolling Your WordPress Support Character”.
+Of particular note is her presentation in Portland, where she combined her love of WordPress support with her obvious love of role-playing games in “Rolling Your WordPress Support Character”.
 You can see her slides here.

 Suzette Franck (@suzette_franck)